emewhd1016991/notes/README.md

 3. Learn to use code editors and IDEs that optimize your workflow.
 Some popular options include Visual Studio Code, PyCharm, or Atom.
 4. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to ensure you're using the best available resources.
 5. Practice good coding habits, such as commenting your codes, using well-structured data types, following coding standards, avoiding code duplication, writing modular and reusable code, testing your solutions, debugging, profiling, optimizing, documenting, maintaining, updating, backing up, securing, versioning, collaborating, learning, teaching, sharing, leading, inspiring, communicating, listening, thinking, designing, planning, organizing, scheduling, prioritizing, estimating, measuring, analyzing, improving, experimenting, iterating and delivering value.

+# 2023-12-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others but also for your future self."

+In addition, remember that "Premature optimization is the root of all evil."
+Focus on writing correct and clear code first, and only optimize when it's proven to be a bottleneck.
+Lastly, "Code is read much more often than it is written."
+Invest time in naming variables and functions clearly, documenting your code, and structuring it logically to enhance its readability and maintainability.